 In the state of Texas, if someone dies as the result of a negligent, wrongful, or careless act of another, certain survivors may bring a wrongful death claim.
 According to Texas Civil Practice and Remedies Code Title 4, Chapter 71, the spouse, the children, and the parents of the deceased may file a wrongful death claim.

 Some states prohibit adult children from seeking compensation for a parent’s death.
 However, in Texas, a child may seek compensation after their parent’s death even if they are over the age of 18.
-In Texas, siblings and grandparents of the deceased are not allowed to bring a wrongful death claim.
+In Texas, siblings and grandparents of the deceased are not allowed to bring a claim.

 Of the family members allowed to file a claim, Texas does not specify which particular member needs to file.
 Any of the aforementioned family members may file.
 Family members may also group together and file a claim jointly.

-If the eligible family members do not file a wrongful death claim within three months of the death, an executor, or estate representative, may file a claim on behalf of the estate.
+If the eligible family members do not file a claim within three months of the death, an executor, or estate representative, may file a claim on behalf of the estate.
 However, any eligible family member can file a claim that will block the estate from filing a claim.

 With regard to wrongful death claims, Texas does not recognize non-marital relationships.
 People can file claims if they were separated from their spouses at the time of their death, but significant others cannot file a claim.